President & CEO

 In 2002, Mann was recruited by the National Restaurant Association to become Senior Vice President in charge of non-trade show revenue.
 Acting in the spirit of an entrepreneur-in-residence, Mann directed the growth of membership and reoriented sponsorship activities to make them value rather than cost-based, thus dramatically increasing these dollars.
 Taking advantage of his entrepreneurial acumen, he created unique business partnership programs that increased the association’s non-dues revenue three-fold.

 In 2008, Mann became the first-ever COO of Associated Builders and Contractors.
 He ran the $24 million organization, its for-profit subsidiary and its foundation, so that the CEO could travel the country as the face of the industry.

 In 2012, Mann created the Todd Mann Management Group to provide a variety of key services to trade associations and professional societies.
 In 2014 he started serving for more than eight years as the Executive Director of Magnet Schools of America, representing the 4130 magnet schools nationally, and continues to serve as Executive Director of the association representing all of the STEM high schools throughout the country.

 On a Personal Note

 Mann was among the first men to attend Vassar College, where he graduated cum laude and later served as a Trustee.
 He completed a financial executive education at the Goizueta Business School at Emory University and received his Certified Association Executive (CAE) certification in 2006.
-He is an active participant in ASAE and served on the Board of the association industry's premier thought-leadership conference, digitalNow.
-A resident of Chevy Chase, Maryland, he serves as an elected official on its Village Council.
+He chairs the STEM Education Coalition of 600 companies and associations addressing STEM policy, and is a board member of the premier education tech association, NCTET.
+A resident of Chevy Chase, Maryland, he has served as an elected official on its Village Council.
 He is married to Susan Stockdale, a children’s book author and illustrator, and they have two grown children.